gchef/rvm-cookbook/README.md

-RVM System Wide Cookbook
+RVM Cookbook
 ========================

-This cookbook installs RVM system wide.
+This cookbook installs RVM as root, shared across all users.

 Usage
 -----